cce/docnametypo/README.md

 - **Narrative detection**: Skips comments starting with verbs like `Creates`, `Initializes`, `Generates`, etc.
 - **Prefix handling**: Allows configured prefixes like `op` to be stripped before matching

-This lets your team maintain a loose practice for documenting code—sometimes using the function name as the first word, sometimes not—while still catching cases where the comment clearly intended to reference the name but got it wrong.
+This lets your codebase maintain a loose practice for documenting code—sometimes using the function name as the first word, sometimes not—while still catching cases where the comment clearly intended to reference the name but got it wrong.

 ## Quick Start